lylakirati/automatic-differentiation/docs/milestone2.md

 ### Packaging

-We plan to distribute the package using PyPI following PEP517/PEP518.
+Our package is distributed using test PyPI following PEP517/PEP518.
+Details on how to install the package is written in How to use team20ad section.

 ## Implementation